scottcolfer/scottcolfer.github.io/_posts/2025-10-05-how-to-finish-writing-a-book.md

 ### 8. The niche is the gateway

 By speaking from my lived corner of the world, I found authenticity.
-The local truth — product in service — revealed a bigger patterns.
+The local truth of product in service revealed a bigger patterns.